tl-its-umich-edu/my-learning-analytics/README.md

 3. The url for configuring copyright info must be `/copyright/` since that is used in the `base.html` for pulling the info.
 [Read more here](https://simpleisbetterthancomplex.com/tutorial/2016/10/04/how-to-use-django-flatpages-app.html)

+## Accessibility

+### Keyboard Navigation
+Users that use Safari or Firefox on macOS that would like to enable keyboard navigation in MyLA will have to follow the steps [here](https://github.com/tl-its-umich-edu/my-learning-analytics/wiki/Accessibility).

 ## Contributing to MyLA
 * [Contribution Guide](CONTRIBUTING.md)